-Join Vanelli for an in-depth discussion in this video Improving skin and fixing blemishes, part of Shooting Effective Business Portraits.
+Join Robert Vanelli for an in-depth discussion in this video Improving skin and fixing blemishes, part of Portrait Photography: Business Portraits.

 - Now, our next step, we're going to smooth out the skin and remove some of the blemishes.
 Now, a few years ago, the porcelain look was heavy.
 People would over, over-soften the skin to where the person looked like a porcelain doll.
 Now, thank God that that look has kind of faded away.
 So, here's a general rule of thumb.
 If the person's own mother doesn't recognize them in the photo, you went overboard on the skin softening and on the edits.
 So, it's for yourself, as a photographer and as an editor, you have to know when to push it a little bit far and then dial it back down to where it looks realistic.